-3.7 Design Integrity
+3.6 Design Integrity

-The architectural firm(s) of the winning scheme, (as chosen via the 'competitive design process'), is to be appointed as the Design Architect for the project and will prepare a Development Application for the preferred design.
-Following securing any DA approval, the Design Architect may work in association with or support other architectural practices but is to retain a leadership role over design decisions.
-The Design Architect is to have a lead role until the completion of the project.
+The architectural firm(s) of the winning scheme (as chosen via the 'competitive design process') is to be appointed as the Design Architect for the project to:

+- prepare a Development Application for the preferred design; - prepare the design drawings for a construction certificate for the preferred design; - prepare the design drawings for the contract documentation; and - maintain continuity during the construction phases to the completion of the project.

+The winning architect may work in association with other architectural practices but is to retain a leadership role over design decisions.

-3.8 Sustainable Design Targets
+3.7 Sustainable Design Targets